DAS-OATs/astrocook/docs/general_cb.md

   </tbody>
 </table>

-Rebin a spectrum with a given step.
-The step can be expressed in any unit of wavelength or velocity.
-Start and end wavelength may be specified, e.g. to align the rebinned spectrum to other spectra.
-If start or end wavelength are None, rebinning is performed from the first to the last wavelength of the input spectrum.
-A new session is created with the rebinned spectrum.
-Other objects from the old session (line lists, etc.) are discarded.`Rebin` a spectrum with a given step.
+_Rebin a spectrum with a given step_.
 The step can be expressed in any unit of wavelength or velocity.
 Start and end wavelength may be specified, e.g. to align the rebinned spectrum to other spectra.
 If start or end wavelength are None, rebinning is performed from the first to the last wavelength of the input spectrum.
 A new session is created with the rebinned spectrum.
 Other objects from the old session (line lists, etc.) are discarded.

 ###  Convolve with gaussian